MicrosoftDocs/win32/desktop-src/WmiSdk/incorporating-a-provider-in-an-application.md

 ---
-Description: 'Describes how to include WMI COM provider as a component within an application rather than in-process to WMI.
-Called a decoupled provider, this is the recommended type of WMI COM provider to create for Windows 2000 and later operating systems.'
+Description: Describes how to include WMI COM provider as a component within an application rather than in-process to WMI.
+Called a decoupled provider, this is the recommended type of WMI COM provider to create for Windows 2000 and later operating systems.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: 'a502f0dd-9add-4ebd-bc25-743a55eb78ac'
+ms.assetid: a502f0dd-9add-4ebd-bc25-743a55eb78ac
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: Incorporating a Provider in an Application
+title: Incorporating a Provider in an Application ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
 ---

 # Incorporating a Provider in an Application